 Founded in 2012 by Investment Banker Andreas Thümmler the distillery was planned by the Irishman David Hynes - former director at Cooley and today director at Great Northern Distillery - with equipment from Scotland.

 Four wooden Douglas Fir wash backs came from Dufftown and the pair of swan neck pot stills were manufactured by Forsyths in Rothes, Scotland.
 An Irish speciality is found in the Lyne Arm of the spirit still: a reflux condenser pipe allows different styles of spirits.

 St Kilan Releases

-By 2022 eleven Signature Editions have been released plus innumerous special casks bottlings.
+By 2023 thirteen Signature Editions have been released plus innumerous special casks bottlings.
 The Bud Spencer Whisky Series was created as well as the Terence Hill Single Malt whisky range.
-Special single malt releases like Grave Digger and Judas Priest Single Malts joined the shelves.
+Special single malt releases like Grave Digger (Batch 1 & 2) and Judas Priest (Batch 1 & 2) Single Malts joined the shelves.

 St Kilian Bunker City.
 Extraordinary Cask Warehouses

 Since January 2019 most of St Kilian's whisky production has been maturing in former U.S. ammunition bunkers which are not far away from the distillery.
 The Hainhaus site covers 74ha with 120 bunkers which can be rented from the present owner, a local authority The Odenwald Regional Gesellschaft.

 Photos Courtesy St Kilian Distillers

 Distillery Manager Mario Rudolf explains:

 "Before we fill a new bunker with our noble casks, we first invest a lot of time and dedication in cleaning.